dahtah/KirchhoffForests.jl/docs/src/rsf.md

 </table>
 ```

-In RandomForest.jl, one can call this algorithm as follows:
+In KirchoffForests.jl, one can call this algorithm as follows:
 ```@jldoctest
-julia> using RandomForests,Graphs
+julia> using KirchoffForests,Graphs

 julia> q = 1.0
 1.0